Parkinsonia

 Life cycle

-• Flowers in early summer of second or third year, then exploits variable seasonal conditions.
+• The plant flowers in early summer of its second or third year, then exploits variable seasonal conditions.

 • Pods mature in late summer and are readily dispersed by floodwaters.